DOROTHY KAY (1577-1638)

 MARY KINGSTON (d.
 March 24, 1539)

 Mary Kingston was the daughter of John Kingston of Kingston Bagpuze, Berkshire and Eleanora Lisle.
-She was heir to her uncle, Sir John Lisle of Thruxton, Hampshire (d.1523), but since she was “fair but weak and silly” he arranged her marriage, by September 14, 1515, to a distant cousin, Sir Thomas Lisle (c.1481-February 1, 1542), son of Sir John Lisle of Kimpton, Hampshire.
-Mary thus became de jure baroness Lisle.
-With Sir Thomas she had a son, Anthony, who died young.
+She was heir to her uncle, Sir John Lisle of Thruxton, Hampshire (d.1523), but since she was “fair but weak and silly” he arranged her marriage to a distant cousin, Sir Thomas Lisle (c.1481-February 1, 1542), son of Sir John Lisle of Kimpton, Hampshire.
+They had married by September 14, 1515 and Mary became de jure baroness Lisle.
+They had one son, Anthony, who died young.

 see MARY GAINSFORD; MARY SCROPE